-The Center for Engaged Learning (CEL) connects you with opportunities to enhance your learning experience beyond the classroom.
+The Center for Engaged Learning (CEL) connects you with opportunities to enhance your learning experiences inside and beyond the classroom.
 Every student is encouraged to complete an engaged learning experience before graduation to help develop career-readiness competencies, like critical thinking, communication, leadership and teamwork.
 Students who complete at least two engaged learning experiences may be eligible to receive the CARDS EXCEL distinction and cords.

 Benefits of engaged learning